If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 But it can help you audit your content to identify areas of improvement as you evaluate your overall strategy.

 It can also help to improve your website’s SEO.
-By identifying gaps in your content, you can make sure that you are covering all of the relevant keywords and topics for your audience.
+By identifying gaps in your content, you can make sure that you are covering all the relevant keywords and topics for your audience.

 This will help your website to rank higher in search engine results pages (SERPs), making it more visible to potential customers.